smartboxchannel/EFEKTA-TH-THLR-Outdoor-Indoor-sensor-Zigbee/README.md

 2. The RF part of your E18 board works.
 You can upload another firmware to it and try to pair it with your coordinator.
 Or you may use another coordinator and build a separate Zigbee network for testing.
 3. Your coordinator has free slots for direct connections.
 4. You permit joining on your coordinator.
-5. Your device did not join to other opened Zigbee network.
-When you press and hold the button, it should flash every 3-4 seconds.
-It means that the device in the joining state.

 ![Efekta THP_LR \ THP](https://raw.githubusercontent.com/smartboxchannel/EFEKTA-TH-THLR-Outdoor-Indoor-sensor-Zigbee/refs/heads/main/IMAGES/pp00.png)